KatiRemo/KatiRemo/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Kati Remo, nice to meet you!
+My name is Kati Remo, glad you found me here!

 I'm studying at Business College Helsinki to become a Full Stack Developer.